nishantgott/Rasa_chatbot_courses/README.md

 This is a chatbot designed to help students purchase courses on geeksforgeeks.
 They can choose a course and ask any questions they have in mind regarding the course

-## Try the bot
+## Try the deployed chatbot now!

-Send "join trail-passage" to +14155238886
-Then send Hey to the bot and start asking questions!
+Head over to [https://polite-gelato-17df59.netlify.app/](https://polite-gelato-17df59.netlify.app/) to try the chatbot

 ## Install dependencies